minomis/Super-Simple-Linux-Knowledge-Articles/README.md

 ```console
 rpm2cpio <insert the RPM file you want to extract here> | cpio -idmv -D <insert where you want the extracted RPM file to go>
 ```
+*# this will only extract the files within an RPM, it does not extract the SPEC file*

 ### Extract the scripts from a RPM file ###